 From here there is an optional visit to the Lauterbrunnen Valley, hemmed in by the peaks of the Eiger, Jungfrau & Monch and ski resorts fo Murren and Wengen.
 Lauterbrunnen has 72 waterfalls, including Europe’s highest, that thunder over the cliffs and down to the valley floor.
 Visit the Schilthorn, the revolving mountain-top restaurant made famous by James Bond.

-Then visit the medieval moated castle of Hallwyl, located at the edge of its eponymous lake.
-Drive alongside the lake and south to Lucerne.
+After breakfast drive across gently rolling countryside to visit the medieval moated castle of Hallwyl, located at the edge of its eponymous lake.
+Drive alongside the lake and south to the beautiful small city of Lucerne.

 In Lucerne stroll along the world-famous Chapel Bridge and see the picturesque Old Town with its cafes and boutiques.